-On Thursday, 23 August 2012, copper piping was stolen from the water reservoir above the seventh floor of New Somerset Hospital in Green Point, which resulted in flooding of the hospital's four main lifts and basement.
-The main outlet pipe was removed which led to large volumes of water flooding the hospital's lifts and basement with up to three metres of water.
+On 23 August 2012, copper piping was stolen from the water reservoir above the seventh floor of New Somerset Hospital in Green Point, which resulted in flooding of the hospital's four main lifts and basement.
+The main outlet pipe was removed, which led to large a volume of water flooding the hospital's lifts and basement with up to three metres of water.

 New Somerset Hospital will not divert patients nor place additional pressure on neighbouring hospitals.
 The hospital has an emergency action plan to manage the patient load, which is currently being managed internally.
 Meetings have been held with relevant staff members to affect the plan.